signed/notes/intellij/brownback.md

 -- Run refactorings in the project view for an entire directory -- ...
 - Multi Clipboard CTRL-SHIFT-V
+- Scratch files
+- compare with clipboard
+- camel hump word
 ### Java
 - postfix operators new StringBuilder().var
 - extract local variable/field from a string